Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/README.md

 To restrict who can sign in to your application, use one of the options:

-### Restrict access to a single organization (single-tenant)
+### Option 1: Restrict access to a single organization (single-tenant)

 You can restrict sign-in access for your application to only user accounts that are in a single Azure AD tenant - including *guest accounts* of that tenant.
-This scenario is a common for line-of-business applications:
+This scenario is a common for *line-of-business applications*:

 1. Open **appsettings.json** and replace the line containing the `TenantId` value with the domain of your tenant, for example, *contoso.onmicrosoft.com* or the guid for the Tenant Id: